Follow this link for a printable pdf version of the Health and Safety Policy Statement

 General Principles

-1. Imperial College pursues research, education and impact that has a transformational impact on society.
-The value of our mission is underpinned by its integrity and ensuring that we pursue this with the highest regard for health and safety is a vital component of our commitment to our staff and student community.
-We expect staff, students, visitors, contractors, and other employees who work at the College to share this commitment.
+1. Imperial College London pursues research, education and translation that has a transformational impact on society.
+The value and integrity of our mission is underpinned by ensuring that we pursue it with the highest regard for health and safety; this is of paramount importance and a vital component of our commitment to our whole community.
+We expect staff, students, visitors, contractors, and other employees who study, work at or visit Imperial to share this commitment: we are all responsible for our own and others’ health and safety.

-2. We will ensure the health and safety of all persons who may be affected by our activities across all campus locations through:
+2. We will take all reasonably practicable steps to ensure the health and safety of all persons who may be affected by our activities across all of our sites through:

-a.
-Engaging with our staff, students and visitors to facilitate the safety of their working environment.

 b.
+Promoting a positive culture of health and safety by inducting, training and continually engaging with our staff, students, and visitors to continuously improve the safety of their study and working environment.

-Providing, managing and maintaining an overall environment at our workplaces, grounds and properties so that they are, so far as reasonably practicable, safe and that risks to health are controlled.
+c.
+Providing, managing, and maintaining an overall environment at our workplaces, grounds and properties so that they are, so far as reasonably practicable, safe and that risks to health are controlled.

 d.
-Providing and promoting systems of work, information, instruction, training and supervision at all levels necessary to ensure that staff and students are competent to supervise or undertake their work activities and are aware of any related hazards and the measures to be taken to protect against them.
+Providing and promoting systems of work, information, instruction, training, and supervision at all levels necessary to ensure that staff and students are competent to supervise or undertake their study or work activities and are aware of any related hazards and the measures to be taken to protect against them.

-3. We will promote a positive health and safety culture for all of our activities., Where there are no existing College policies or guidance, we expect our staff, students and contractors to implement the highest relevant standards and to comply with relevant legislation.
-Where no standards or legislation exist, we will work with our staff, students and contractors to develop systems which comply with best practice and mitigate risk, drawing on relevant legislation and guidance.
+3. We will promote a positive health and safety culture for all of our activities.
+Ensuring health and safety at Imperial is a shared responsibility.
+Imperial has an extensive range of health and safety related policies with which we expect all staff, students, visitors and contractors to comply; you can find a list of the policies on the Safety Department web page.
+Where there are no existing institutional policies or guidance, we expect our staff, students, visitors and contractors to implement the highest relevant standards and, as a minimum, to comply with all relevant legislation.
+We will work with our staff, students, and contractors to develop systems which comply with best practice and mitigate risk, drawing on relevant research and guidance.

-4. For colleagues undertaking business-related travel, the College’s travel policy provides guidance to ensure the well-being and security of staff whilst travelling.
-The travel policy provides guidance on several matters, including travel health advice, travel insurance and accommodation safety, enabling colleagues to mitigate potential risks and optimise arrangements.
+4. For colleagues undertaking business-related travel, Imperial’s travel guidance provides advice to help to ensure the wellbeing and security of staff whilst travelling.
+The guidance covers several matters, including travel health advice, travel insurance and accommodation safety, enabling colleagues to mitigate potential risks and optimise arrangements.

-5. To support off-site working, the College provides a policy which takes into account the health and safety aspects of working away from the College campuses.
-Risks must be assessed before travel and controlled to the same standard as would be required for work within College.
+5. To support off-site working, Imperial has an Off-site Working Policy that takes into account the health and safety aspects of working away from our campuses.
+Risks must be assessed before travel and controlled to the same standard as would be required for work on Imperial property.

-6. The College is a large and diverse organisation; therefore, every Faculty, Division and Department must have written arrangements describing how they intend to comply with this Policy Statement.
+6. Imperial is a large and diverse organisation; therefore, every faculty, division and department must have written arrangements describing how they intend to comply with this Policy Statement.

-The senior leadership of the College are committed to this Policy and to the implementation and maintenance of the highest standards of health, safety and welfare across the College.
-We expect every member of the College to share this commitment and to work together to achieve it.
+The senior leadership of Imperial is committed to this Policy Statement and to the implementation and maintenance of the highest standards of health and safety across the University.
+We expect every member of Imperial to share this commitment and to work together to achieve it.

 Provost